OsbornNyakaru/EchoRoom/database.md

 ## Overview

 This document outlines the complete Supabase database schema required for the EchoRoom voice-based group chat platform.
-The database is designed to support real-time chat functionality through a Node.js + Express backend with Socket.IO integration.
+The database is designed to support real-time chat functionality through a Node.js + Express backend with Socket.IO integration, and includes Tavus AI avatar integration.

 ## Database Schema